aeiou6-db/BVVDT34/README.md

    - its a nuke

 - 9M94ML Velikan
-    -Janky top attack atgm, try aiming for the lowest point of what you can see for maximum effect.
+    - Janky top attack atgm, try aiming for the lowest point of what you can see for maximum effect.
 May spin out of control in the air

 Stalinium Armor
  - Makes the armor really powerful, be mindful of gap in the mantlet with any APFSDS, and side armor when dealing with very powerful modded ammo.